Read about the best time to buy a new house

 Others say it’s best to buy as soon as possible because interest rates are historically low, and you’ll be able to make your payments lower.

 But the truth is, the best time to buy a house is the time that makes sense for you.
 You can’t just decide one day that this is your “money time,” or your “time to save up” or whatever, and then make it happen.
+When determining the best way to save money for a house, consider your unique circumstances.

 For instance, if you’re trying to save up for a house and have kids in college and want to move every few years because they each earn more money than you do, then maybe waiting until after they graduate isn’t the ideal time for buying.